What should I pack when moving to Kuwait?

 We asked people living in Kuwait to list three things they wish they had brought and three they wish they had left behind.
 They responded...

-"I wish I had brought: Horseradish, Safeguard soap beige, Pictures of family I wish I had left behind: Some of my clothes, Some of my paperwork, An old friend (lol)," said another expat in Fintas, Kuwait.
+"I wish I had brought: Horseradish, Safeguard soap beige, Pictures of family I wish I had left behind: Some of my clothes, Some of my paperwork, An old friend (lol)," explained one expat living in Fintas, Kuwait.

 Please login to continue reading this article.